Full-time UK undergraduate funding

 Maintenance loan

-View below maintenance loan information for your funding body.
-Please note: the figures below are for the 2023/24 academic year subject to parliamentary approval.
+Maintenance loan information for your funding body.
+These figures are for the 2024/25 academic year.

 Student Finance England